bimbraw/bimbraw.github.io/_pages/about.md

 <font size="-0.5">

 <p align="justify">
-I am a Machine Learning Software Engineer at <a href="https://onpointsurgical.com/" target="_blank" rel="noopener noreferrer">OnPoint Surgical, Inc.</a>, based in Concord, Massachusetts.
+I am a Machine Learning Research and Development Engineer at <a href="https://onpointsurgical.com/" target="_blank" rel="noopener noreferrer">OnPoint Surgical, Inc.</a>, based in Concord, Massachusetts.
 I apply advances in AI/ML to medical imaging modalities to support the next generation of surgical robotics.
-Previously, I was a Robotics PhD candidate at <a href="https://wp.wpi.edu/medicalfusionlab/" target="_blank" rel="noopener noreferrer">WPI's Medical FUSION Lab</a>, where my research focused on applying deep learning to ultrasound image processing to enable real-time unimodal and multimodal biosignal-based predictions.
+I did a PhD in Robotics at <a href="https://wp.wpi.edu/medicalfusionlab/" target="_blank" rel="noopener noreferrer">WPI's Medical FUSION Lab</a>, where my research focused on applying deep learning to ultrasound and other types of biosignal data to enable real-time unimodal and multimodal biosignal-based predictions.
 My work has broad applications across robotic teleoperation, AR/VR, surgical robotics, rehabilitation robotics, and gaming.
 </p>

 <p align="justify">
-During my PhD, I interned at <a href="https://www.merl.com/research/computational-sensing" target="_blank" rel="noopener noreferrer">Mitsubishi Electric Research Laboratories</a> (Connected Interfaces Group) in Cambridge, Massachusetts during the summers of 2023 and 2024.
-In Summer and Fall 2022, I worked as an <a href="https://www.bell-labs.com/about/researcher-profiles/keshav-bimbraw/" target="_blank" rel="noopener noreferrer">Augmented Human Sensing Researcher</a> (Intern/Co-Op) at <a href="https://www.bell-labs.com/" target="_blank" rel="noopener noreferrer">Nokia Bell Labs</a>' Artificial Intelligence Research Lab in the New York City Metropolitan Area.
+During my PhD, I interned at <a href="https://www.merl.com/research/computational-sensing" target="_blank" rel="noopener noreferrer">Mitsubishi Electric Research Laboratories</a> (Connected Interfaces Group) in Cambridge, Massachusetts during the summers of 2023 and 2024 where I worked on improving robustness of multimodal biosignal based gesture estimation and using large vision language models for biosignal based human-machine interfacing.
+In Summer and Fall 2022, I worked as an <a href="https://www.bell-labs.com/about/researcher-profiles/keshav-bimbraw/" target="_blank" rel="noopener noreferrer">Augmented Human Sensing Researcher</a> (Intern/Co-Op) at <a href="https://www.bell-labs.com/" target="_blank" rel="noopener noreferrer">Nokia Bell Labs</a>' Artificial Intelligence Research Lab in the New York City Metropolitan Area where I worked on multimodal biosignal processing and low-latency robotic teleoperation.
 </p>

 <p align="justify">
-Earlier, I interned in Active Noise Control Engineering at <a href="https://automotive.bose.com/" target="_blank" rel="noopener noreferrer">Bose</a> (Automotive Systems Division) and worked as an Audio DSP Engineer.
-I hold a Master's in <a href="https://gtcmt.gatech.edu/robotic-musicianship" target="_blank" rel="noopener noreferrer">Music Technology</a> from <a href="https://www.news.gatech.edu/2018/11/06/getting-know-georgia-tech-keshav-bimbraw" target="_blank" rel="noopener noreferrer">Georgia Tech</a> (Spring 2019), and completed a research internship at IIT Delhi during my undergraduate studies in <a href="http://www.thapar.edu/programmes/pages/btech-in-mechatronics" target="_blank" rel="noopener noreferrer">Mechatronics Engineering</a> at Thapar University.
+Prior to starting my PhD, I interned in Active Noise Control Engineering at <a href="https://automotive.bose.com/" target="_blank" rel="noopener noreferrer">Bose</a> (Automotive Systems Division) and worked as an Audio DSP Engineer.
+I hold a Master's in <a href="https://gtcmt.gatech.edu/robotic-musicianship" target="_blank" rel="noopener noreferrer">Music Technology</a> from <a href="https://www.news.gatech.edu/2018/11/06/getting-know-georgia-tech-keshav-bimbraw" target="_blank" rel="noopener noreferrer">Georgia Tech</a> (Spring 2019) where I worked on AI based human-machine interfacing and robotic musicianship.
+I completed a research internship at IIT Delhi working on several projects related to robotic control during my undergraduate studies in <a href="http://www.thapar.edu/programmes/pages/btech-in-mechatronics" target="_blank" rel="noopener noreferrer">Mechatronics Engineering</a> at Thapar University.
 </p>

 <p>